 Flat Colour with Roller Blinds

-A popular & versatile blind, the roller blind is a favourite in Brisbane and often a starting point for people in their quest for the perfect blind.
+A popular & versatile blind, the roller blind is a favourite on the Gold Coast and often a starting point for people in their quest for the perfect blind.
 A compelling reason why roller blinds are so popular extends beyond their simple effectiveness – they’re also the easiest blind to understand.
 Flat colour, applied with a roller blind, is a simple recipe with no complications and specific results can easily be achieved.
 We do great work with roller blinds, but are they always the best solution?
 It depends on how far you want to take your design.

 Create a Mood for a Room